grcbit/grc4ciso/README.md

 ### **GPT-4**

-**grc4ciso** integrates a **GPT assistant** that is trained to advised you on Cybersecurity activities, so you have a virtual CISO helping you to manage the cybersecurity activities all time you need it.
+**grc4ciso** integrates a **GPT assistant** that is trained to advised you on Cybersecurity activities, so you have a virtual CISO helping you to manage cybersecurity activities all time you need it.

 <img width="959" alt="image" src="https://github.com/grcbit/grc4ciso/assets/60721087/abb92566-5881-47f7-ae28-3972d444bca6">